-Combination sump pumps provide you with a primary sump pump, as well as a battery backup sump pump in one convenient, easy-to-install package.
+Combination sump pump systems provide you with both a primary sump pump as well as a battery backup sump pump in a convenient, easy-to-install package.

-There are two types of backup sump pump batteries - DC and AC/DC.
-Battery backup systems will switch to DC battery power when the AC power is out or when the pump fails.
-But while the power is on, some pumps can run directly off the AC wall current without depleting the battery.
-Units which run exclusively DC power will only pump off battery power.
+Battery backup systems switch to battery power when the home's power is lost or when the pump fails.
+But while the power is on, some pumps will run directly off the AC wall current without depleting the battery.

 Only when the power is lost will the pump run off battery power for a limited time.